 In short, we do not say that it is not possible to see St-Malo, the pink granite coast, Crozon, Quiberon, the Gulf of Morbihan, the lake of Guerlédan and Rennes in only one stay (the distances remain relatively short) but below we rather propose you more “localized” itineraries which would allow you to base yourselves at 1-2 places and then to move around.

 Of course, all these itineraries are given as an indication, we strongly advise you to mix, adapt and pick according to your desires to create an itinerary that suits you.
-And if on the way to one or the other destination, you want to make a small scenic stop in a charming town or village, we let you discover our article which lists 23 Breton localities which particularly charmed us (with a map to help you to find your way).
+And if on the way to one or the other destination, you want to make a small scenic stop in a charming town or village, we let you discover our article which lists 23 villages we liked in Brittany (with a map to help you to find your way).